Vesteris Seamount: Biology and climate

 Vesteris Seamount displays high biological productivity.
 The summit area of the seamount is densely inhabited by mats and biogenic structures formed by ascidians, bryozoans, polychaetes and sponges; in other sectors of the volcano sponges are accompanied by crinoids.
 Bryozoans and sponges make up most of the biogenic constructions, with Palmiskenea skenei the principal bryozoan.
-Actinians, brittle stars, crustaceans, hydrozoans, molluscs, radiolarians, sea urchins, serpulids and starfish are also found, as well as foraminiferal sands.
+Actinians, ascidians, brittle stars, bryozoans, crustaceans, hydrozoans, molluscs, polychaetes, radiolarians, sea urchins, serpulids and starfish are also found, as well as foraminiferal sands.
 Similar lifeforms are also found on the lower slopes of the seamount.
 Traces of endolithic fungi have been found in rock samples from the seamount and worm tubes are found in the softer ground.

 Life on Vesteris has formed a variety of structures, including hedges, mats, mounds, spurs and thickets, and a dense layer of biogenic sediments and living specimens covers large areas of the upper Vesteris Seamount.
 The fauna has been subdivided into three distinct zones according to their depth.
 This environment has been compared to a coral reef.

 The seamount lies close to the polar front with the East Greenland Current transporting freshwater from ice melt and ice to the seamount.
 The sea above Vesteris is covered by sea ice for most of the year except for August and September, and water temperatures on the surface of the seamount are around -1 to 0 C in summer.
 Sediment cores from Vesteris Seamount have been used to reconstruct climatic and oceanic conditions of the North Atlantic after the last glacial maximum.